Accepting the EULA

 2. Select your Minecraft server.

-7. Go back to the Console tab and click Start to start your server.
+3. Go to the Console tab and click Start.

 After Accepting